ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 FIXME screenshot

-The new version of GIMP also ships with more new brushes available by default.
+This new version of GIMP also ships with more new brushes available by default.
 FIXME

-**Contributors:**: Michael Natterer, Alexia Death, Daniel Sabo, shark0r, Jehan Pagès, Ell, Jose Americo Gobbo, Aryeom Khan
+**Contributors:**: Michael Natterer, Alexia Death, Daniel Sabo, shark0r, Jehan Pagès, Ell, Jose Americo Gobbo, Aryeom Han…

 ## Digital photography improvements